LianaBernat/wearable-project/README.md

 Predictions are returned as structured JSON responses and consumed by the Streamlit application to generate visual summaries and daily activity reports.

+⚠️ Note: When using the provided example file (approximately 9 million rows), inference typically takes around 2–3 minutes.
 ## Future Improvements

 - Apply a Leave-One-Participant-Out (LOPO) evaluation strategy to better assess model generalization across unseen participants.